groupoasys/Comparison_non_linear_solvers/README.md

 * For the optimization problems tested, the best solvers are `conopt`, `minos`, `snopt`, `ipopt` and `bonmin` in the first case and `bonmin`, `knitro` and `ipopt` in the second case.

-## How to compare a new optimization problem?
+## How to perform a solver comparison of a new optimization problem?

 This section explains the steps to follow if a comparison of the solvers want to be performed on a new optimization problem.
 First, a folder with the name of the optimization problem should be created.
 This folder should contain three subfolders and a `main` file.
 The role of each of the folders is explained in the *Examples* section.
 Then, a script named `main_name_of_the_problem.py` is built.
-This script should contain the preamble with the following information which delete the possible variables which are saved in the environment and automatically change the directory:
+This script contains the preamble in which the possible variables saved in the environment are deleted and which automatically changes the directory:
 ```
 from __future__ import division